sithmel/diesis/README.md

 Included decorators
 -------------------
 You frequently need to cache the output of a dependency, for example when creating a connection to external resources.
 This package includes a decorators to do so.
-The memoize decorator caches the dependency forever, if the function didn't throw an exception.
+The memoize decorator caches the dependency forever, if the function doesn't throw an exception.
 ```js
 const memoize = require('diesis').memoize